rahulkatara/Starve-free-Reader-Writer-Problem/Code for Starve-free-Reader-Writer-Problem.md

     }
 }

-// A queue node: Each node is a reader/writer process to be processed in future.
+// Each node is a reader/writer process to be processed in future.
 Struct Node{
     Node* next;       //Pointer to next process in t int data;         //Store the process_id of the process.